ashutoshmjain/gita/src/ananta.md

 > Or rather, what hast thou to do, by knowing all this in detail, O Arjuna?
 Supporting this entire universe with only a portion (of myself), I stand.[246]"

 He suggests to focus on him — that him that is rooted deep in me and you.
-Understand his narratives, talk about him.
+Thus understanding `Hari` is finding him in our own self.
+We do so through narratives that talk about the creative force.
 Thus saints everywhere, in all walks of life, interest themselves in the infinite stories of `Hari` — stories of knowledge and intelligence.
 Discussions of this eternal combo are there in scientific papers as much as they are there in the Godly descriptions of scriptures.

-> This genre of story telling, where intelligent endeavour meets the divine grace of knowledge, to create the next big thing or a tiny improvement - next big shift or a better way to do what we been doing for centuries,  is auspicious.
+In essence, this genre of story telling, where intelligent endeavour meets the divine grace of knowledge, to create the next big thing or a tiny improvement - next big shift or a better way to do what we been doing for centuries,  is auspicious.

 It is in this spirit, with hands folded, and being aware of the infinite expanse of her creations, I present my humble submission `Mathura` - a historical narrative that investigates the time, and situations when humanity first discovered the "written word" as a medium to preserve knowledge.